 While many of us fantasize about working on the beach, remote work will allow others to take care of their aging parents, or move somewhere with a lower cost of living.

-Benefits of Working for Amazon
+Benefits of Amazon WFH Jobs

 - Health insurance